 Metadata fields configured as text types are searchable in segment rules.
 Pendo provides a dropdown list of known values for these fields, up to 400 entries in alphanumerical order.
 You can search for additional values or add new ones as needed.
 These metadata values are case-sensitive, and the dropdown list is only available for metadata fields configured as text.

-Admins can review metadata configurations in Settings > Data mappings.
-For more information, see Data mapping and data types in Pendo.
+Admins can review metadata configurations in Settings > Metadata.
+For more information, see Configure visitor and account metadata.

 Segments ineligible for guide targeting